weilonge/fathom/README.md

 }
 ```

-If you use `func`, Fathom cannot look inside your callback to see what type you are emitting, so you must declare your output types with `typeIn` or set a single static type with `type`.
+If you use `props`, Fathom cannot look inside your callback to see what type you are emitting, so you must declare your output types with `typeIn` or set a single static type with `type`.
 Fathom will complain if you don't.
 (You can still opt not to return any type if the node turns out not to be a good match, even if you declare a `typeIn`.

 #### `note`(*callback*)
 Whatever the callback returns (even `undefined`) becomes the note of the fact.
 This overrides any previous call to `note`.